-With a membership of over nineteen hundred and a working thirty member board, this donor society promotes both unrestricted and restricted in support of the Medical Center's programs.
-Through the leadership of this group, private support to the Medical Center continues to increase, with the society contributing over thirteen million dollars last year.
+With a membership of eighteen hundred plus and a working thirty member board, this donor society promotes both unrestricted and restricted gifts in support of the Medical Center's programs.
+Through the leadership of this group, private support to the Medical Center continues to increase.
+The Canby Robinson Society offered twenty-two full scholarships this past year.